This document describes how to run Fuchsia under emulation using the Fuchsia Emulator (FEMU), covering differnent developer environments and setups.

 fx emu-remote Command

-These instructions work for local machines with macOS or Linux, and require SSH access to a Linux workstation that is already able to run FEMU.
+These instructions work for local machines with macOS or Linux, and require SSH access to a Linux workstation capable of building Fuchsia.

-On the terminal of your local machine, type the following to start the emulator with networking on remote workstation and have the output forwarded using WebRTC to a Chrome tab on local machine:
+On the terminal of your local machine, type the following to start the emulator with networking on REMOTE-WORKSTATION-NAME and have the output forwarded using WebRTC to a Chrome tab on local machine: